nashville-software-school/bangazon-inc/book-1-orientation/chapters/INHERITANCE_INTRO.md

 ## Overriding Parent Behavior

 To this point, you've seen how to inherit common properties from a parent class, and now you're going to implement a behavior on a parent class.
-Each child class will automatically inherit it, but then an **_override_** the default logic.
+Each child class will automatically inherit it, but then **_override_** the default logic.

 You can safely assume that each vehicle can be driven.
 What you would then do is implement a `Drive()` method on the **`Vehicle`** class.